 In August 1991 a failed coup d'état attempt (known as Putsch) led by a group of hard-core communists in Moscow, ended the 70-year-long rule of the Soviets.
 The USSR collapsed soon after, ...
 See full summary »

 There are places in Europe that have remained as painful memories of the past - factories where humans were turned into ash.
 These places are now memorial sites that are open to the public ...
 See full summary »

 A mother wants to reunite with her twin daughters.
 A young couple marry in church, but immediately after the ceremony, God - or maybe the Devil, or maybe Blind Fate - tests their love in ...
 See full summary »

 In 1930 in Moscow, USSR. the Soviet government puts a group of top rank economists and engineers on trial, accusing them of plotting a coup d'état.
 The charges are fabricated and the punishment, if convicted, is death.

 Aleksandr Aleksandrovitch Fedotov,

 Ivan Andreevitch Kalinnikow,

 Watch the exploits of three young romantics as they dance around St. Petersburg, Russia, getting themselves involved in everything from a soccer riot to a rainstorm to a fight between best ...
 See full summary »

 The story about a few days in the life of truck driver Georgi seems to be a never-ending nightmare, a spiral of violence and abuses of power.
-A man goes to work and on his way he is sucked into the everyday madness of his country, losing his health and memory in the process.
-A dark parable about the situation in deep Ukraine today.
-Written by
+A man goes to work and on his way he is sucked into the everyday madness of his country, losing his health and memory in the process.Written by

 11 of 51 people found this review helpful.